 Register.com claimed otherwise, arguing that the term “control” was not used in the domain registration contract.
 On top of that, the defendant pointed to a disclaimer on the “Coming Soon” page.

-Ultimately, the court ruled in favor of the defendant precisely because the term “control” didn’t appear in the contract.
-Furthermore, the contract did not have an express definition of the word “register.”
-There was also a clause in the contract that made it possible for Register.com to modify, suspend, transfer, or cancel the contract at any time.
+Ultimately, the court ruled in favor of the defendant because the term “control” didn’t appear in the contract.
+Furthermore, the contract didn’t expressly define “register.”
+There was also a clause that made it possible for Register.com to modify, suspend, transfer, or cancel the agreement at any time.